Ericsaliway0/X-KGNN/README.md

-## A Computational Learning Approach for Interpretable Cancer Genomics
+## Knowledge Graphs and Graph Neural Networks: A Unified Approach for Multi-Omics Applications

 This repository contains the code for our project,
-**"A Computational Learning Approach for Interpretable Cancer Genomics,"**
+**"Knowledge Graphs and Graph Neural Networks: A Unified Approach for Multi-Omics Applications,"**

 ![Alt text](images/__overview_framework.png)